CodeYourFuture/curriculum/org-cyf/content/guides/deployment/render/creating-a-postgres-db/index.md

 ![Environment variables in the Connections tab](environment-variables.png)

+7. If you are using a Render database outside of Render, you'll need to use the External Database URL.
+If you are using the database inside of Render, you should use the Internal Database URL.

-7. The Connect button could be useful for quick Environment Variable reference
+8. The Connect button could be useful for quick Environment Variable reference

 ![Connect button showing quick reference to environment variables](connect-button.png)